Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Jewelry featuring trillion cut center diamonds isn’t particularly common.
 As such, most diamond vendors don’t stock loose trillion cut diamonds.
 However, engagement rings featuring trillion cut diamond accents are quite common.

 James Allen and Leibish stock a small selection of three-stone engagement rings that feature trillion cut side diamonds.
-For example, this three-stone setting, this double halo setting or this hexagonal setting both use trillion cut diamond accents.
+For example, this three-stone setting from Leibish & Co., this double halo setting or this hexagonal setting from James Allen both use trillion cut diamond accents.

 If you’d like to buy loose trillion cut diamonds, or an engagement ring featuring a center stone in the trillion cut, it’s best to contact Abe Mor.
 They can help you view a range of trillion cut diamonds in your price range.